shibedrill/oxidefetch/README.md

 - CPU
 - GPU
 - Memory
+Also, the field-titles feature can be enabled at compile-time, which will display the name of each field in white before the information within that field.
+By default, it is disabled.

 ### Installation
 Download a binary for your platform, and place it in your PATH.